The Ledger API¶

 - Use the party management service to allocate and find information about parties on the Daml ledger.

 - Use the package service to query the Daml packages deployed to the ledger.

 - Use the ledger identity service to retrieve the Ledger ID of the ledger the application is connected to.

-- Use the ledger configuration service to retrieve some dynamic properties of the ledger, like maximum deduplication time for commands.
+- Use the ledger configuration service to retrieve some dynamic properties of the ledger, like maximum deduplication duration for commands.

 - Testing services (on Sandbox only, not for production ledgers)

 - Use the time service to obtain the time as known by the ledger.